Min. time required: 1:30

 How to reach Maison Cailler: directions and map Copy link to clipboard

-Maison Cailler is located close to the rail station 'Broc-Fabrique' and can best be reached by train.
+Maison Cailler is located close to the rail station "Broc-Chocolaterie" (formerly called "Broc-Fabrique") and can best be reached by train.
+It's an easy 3-minute walk from the train station to the museum.

-You’ll reach Maison Cailler in a few minutes on foot from the railway station of Broc-Fabrique.
+You’ll reach Maison Cailler in a few minutes on foot from the railway station of Broc-Chocolaterie.
 There are trains from 3 main directions:

 1. From Montbovon in the south.
-Montbovon is located along the GoldenPass route.
+Montbovon is located on the GoldenPass route.
 It can be reached from the directions of Montreux and Zweisimmen/Thun/Interlaken.
-You can travel to Montbovon on regular trains or on GoldenPass trains.
+You can travel to Montbovon on regular trains or GoldenPass trains.

 2. From Lausanne/Bulle in the south.